MrHertal/react-native-twilio-phone/README.md

 ## Example app

 To start the example app, first set up [Twilio server-side web application](#Twilio-server-side-web-application).

+In order to improve the example app, I applied some changes to [voice-quickstart-server-node](https://github.com/twilio/voice-quickstart-server-node).
+You can check those changes [here](https://github.com/MrHertal/voice-quickstart-server-node/commit/03a07757f8973e03efa788e2342eaa9b7e1ebff5).

 Then run `yarn bootstrap` in the root directory to install the required dependencies for each package: